 Event photographers and all photographers offering services should require a retainer fee.
 A retainer fee protects a photographer from losing out on being paid in the event of last-minute cancellations and no-shows.

 When setting a price, consider the type of event, the location of the event, the number of photographers needed, the length of the event, and the specific photography services required.
 In general, event photography prices can range from $50-$250 per hour.

 An event photography contract details the legal rules pertaining to the shoot and the use of the photos thereafter.
 A contract should be signed before any money is transferred from the client to the photographer.
 A photography contract should cover the following:

 - Shoot location (including the date and personal info of client and photographer)

-- Total amount of shoot + non-refundable deposit
+- The total amount of shoot and non-refundable deposit

 - Copyright law (who has control over the photos after the shoot is complete)

 - Model release (allows the photographer to use the images to promote their services in the future)

 An event photography invoice should include the following features:

 - Photographer’s name and contact information (e.g. phone number, address)